tewhatuora/api-standards/docs/fhir-api-standard/Standards/02-Interoperability.md

 :::info
-Interoperability here means that ability of two or more independently-developed health applications to exchange information successfully using FHIR APIs backed by a FHIR repository such as the Te Whatu Ora FHIR server.
+Interoperability here means that ability of two or more independently-developed health applications to exchange information successfully using FHIR APIs backed by a FHIR repository such as the Health NZ FHIR server.
 :::

 ### Requirements